 What’s it about?

-However, there remains an inequitable burden of acute rheumatic fever (ARF) and rheumatic heart disease (RHD) in Indigenous populations.
-The authors review the key information in the epidemiological burden of RHD, the lived experience, causes and contributors, preventative techniques and national disease control initiatives for Indigenous young people in Australia, New Zealand and Canada.
+However, there remains an inequitable burden of acute rheumatic fever (ARF) and rheumatic heart disease (RHD) in Aboriginal and Torres Strait Islander populations.
+The authors review the key information in the epidemiological burden of RHD, the lived experience, causes and contributors, preventative techniques and national disease control initiatives for young people in Australia, New Zealand and Canada.

-Key facts were highlighted.
-From 2015 to 2017, newly diagnosed ARF occurred 89% of the time in Aboriginal and Torres Strait Islander peoples and 79% were in people younger than 25 years.
-With the highest burden in the states of Northern and Central Australia.
-In New Zealand, up to 93% of people admitted to hospitals with ARF were Maori or Pacific people.
-Major determinants in how RHD affected lives are strongly intertwined with access to health systems (such as timeliness to primary care, poor medical communication, cultural inappropriateness, and institutionalised racism within systems) and socioeconomic and environmental circumstances (such as housing inequity, crowding and inadequate plumbing).
-While national research and government initiatives have been signalled in Australia and New Zealand, there are no comprehensive disease control initiatives in Canada, and funding to implement long-term plans are yet to be finalised.
+Major determinants in how RHD affects lives are strongly intertwined with access to health systems (such as timeliness to primary care, poor medical communication, cultural inappropriateness, and institutionalised racism within systems) and socioeconomic and environmental circumstances (such as housing inequity, crowding and inadequate plumbing).
+While national research and government initiatives have been signalled in Australia and New Zealand, there are no comprehensive disease control initiatives in Canada, and funding to implement long-term plans is yet to be finalised.

 Why does it matter?